Teardown

 Provide device and app information:

-interface DeviceInfoAdapter {
+abstract class DeviceInfoAdapter {

-applicationInfo: ApplicationInfo; // version, buildNumber, bundleId
+applicationInfo: ApplicationInfo; // version, build_number

-hardwareInfo: HardwareInfo; // deviceName, brand, deviceType
+hardwareInfo: HardwareInfo; // device_name, device_brand, device_type

-osInfo: OSInfo; // osName, osVersion
+osInfo: OSInfo; // platform, name, version

 }